-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 Important note: The picture above was not taken on a play where a screen pass was called.
 That's just the Seahawks offensive line failing to block anyone at all on the Green Bay Packers defense.
 Russell Wilson might not make it to October.

-Wilson has spent two games running for his life, and that has been showing on the scoreboard, with the Seahawks only averaging 10.5 points through the first two weeks of the season.
-The only thing that has been worse lately than the Seahawks' porous offensive line is Seattle's record in the Central time zone.
+Wilson has spent two games running for his life, and that's been showing on the scoreboard, with the Seahawks only averaging 10.5 points per game through the first two weeks of the season.
+The only thing that has been worse lately than the Seahawks' porous offensive line is Seattle's record in the Central Time Zone.

-I just moved to the Central time zone and I can tell you that nothing is normal here: Up is down, left is orange, east doesn't exist!
-OK, it's not that bad, but I did move there from the Pacific time zone and all I wanted to do for the first week I lived here was take a nap every day.
-The Seahawks probably aren't going to have time to nap, so they're going to need to figure something out: Since 2014, Seattle is 2-7 in games played in Central time.
+I just moved to the Central Time Zone and I can tell you that nothing is normal here: Up is down, left is orange, east doesn't exist!
+OK, it's not that bad, but I did move there from the Pacific Time Zone and all I wanted to do for the first week I lived here was take a nap every day.
+The Seahawks probably aren't going to have time to nap, so they're going to need to figure something out: Since 2014, Seattle is 2-7 in games played in central time.

 I'm not sure if the time change is causing a slow start for the Seahawks, but I do know that they've only averaged 3.7 points in the first quarter of those nine games.
-Just to be safe, maybe Pete Carroll should have his team fly to Nashville on Tuesday and then have them stay there for the next three years so they can get used to Central time.
+Just to be safe, maybe Pete Carroll should have his team fly to Nashville on Tuesday and then have them stay there for the next three years so they can get used to Central Time.

 The pick: Tennessee Titans 19-16 over Seahawks